What is a Bulb Vegetable?

-Onions and garlic are the most common types of edible bulbs.
+There are many varieties of bulb vegetables, but onions and garlic are the most common types of edible bulbs.
 Onions come in a variety of shapes, sizes, and flavor intensities and can be prepared in an endless number of ways.
 With some types of onions only the bulb is consumed whereas with others both the bulb and the shoot are eaten.
 Onions and garlic have a distinct flavor that makes them all similar, but the intensity of flavor and varying degrees of harshness and sweetness is what distinguishes them from one another.

 Onions are usually divided into two categories, green and dry.
 Green onions are those that are harvested while the shoots are still young and green and before the bulb has had time to mature.
 They are eaten raw and cooked.
 Scallions, spring onions, chives, and leeks all fall into this category.
-When purchasing green onions, look for those that have an even green color with no brownish patches.
-Avoid any that are limp, cracked, or dried out or yellowing.
-Green onions should be stored in the refrigerator.
+Here are some tips on how to pick out onions at the grocery store:

 Dry onions can be red, white, or yellow in color and are harvested when the bulb has reached maturity, the shoots have died, and the onions are left with a papery covering.
 As these onions dry, the pigments in the skin determine color, which varies depending on variety.
 Dry onions for the most part are quite similar in flavor and can be used interchangeably in recipes.

 Garlic is grown in much the same way as dry onions and is harvested in the same way, once the shoots have died and the outer skin becomes tough.
 A bulb, or head, of garlic consists of a cluster of individual cloves that are each covered in papery, white skin.
 Garlic is revered for its contribution to both the culinary and medicinal worlds.
 Garlic adds a unique, delicious flavoring to foods and while it has a pungent, sometimes harsh flavor when eaten raw, the flavor mellows and sweetens as it is cooked.

 Garlic should be stored in the same way as other dry onions, but because it has lower moisture content, it stores well in the refrigerator.